ThePatrickStar/thepatrickstar.github.io/_pages/interesting-projects.md

 ~~---
 layout: archive
-title: "Interesting  Stuff"
+title: "Interesting  Projects"
-permalink: /interesting-stuff/
+permalink: /interesting-projects/
 redirect_from:
-- /interesting-stuff
+- /interesting-projects
 ---

 This page is used to archive some interesting projects I have done.